isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2019-08-26-post-LSB Examinations (Land Lot Survey and Strata Lot Survey) to be held on 29 November 2019 Friday.md

 <u>B. E-payment (bank transfer via Internet Banking)</u><br>
 * Transfer the amount to LSB corporate account number **UOB 201-319-249-0**
-* Notify LSB that you have transferred the money by noting down the bank transaction number and send it to Ms Mitsy Ng ().
-Alternatively, you can take a screenshot of the bank transfer transaction page and send to Ms Mitsy Ng ().
+* Notify LSB that you have transferred the money by noting down the bank transaction number and send it to Ms Mitsy Ng (mitsy_ng@sla.gov.sg).
+Alternatively, you can take a screenshot of the bank transfer transaction page and send to Ms Mitsy Ng (mitsy_ng@sla.gov.sg).

 <u>C. PayNow Corporate</u><br>
 * You can make PayNow payments to LSB through UEN number **T08GB0026H**